-We're thrilled to welcome a wide range of knowledgable gearheads to the ranks of Reverb writers.
+We're thrilled to welcome a wide range of knowledgeable gearheads to the ranks of Reverb writers.
 From studio pros and collectors to music store employees and plain old obsessive hobbyists, we've got experts from all walks submitting articles to our site.

 Here's a look at our current editorial staff.
 Don't be afraid to get in touch if you have any ideas at email@example.com